 Members of the Executive Board are eligible to receive Long-Term Incentives in the form of Stock Options under the Management Stock Option Plan (MSOP) and Performance Share Units under the Performance Share Unit Plan (PSUP).
 The target grant value for Long-Term Incentives is 200% of the Annual Base Salary for the CEO and 100% of the Annual Base Salary for the other members of the Executive Board.
 One half of the Long-Term Incentives grant is provided in the form of Stock Options and the other half in the form of Performance Share Units.
+The fair value of Long-Term Incentives at grant is determined by using generally accepted pricing models.

 The Management Stock Option Plan (MSOP) provides non-tradable options on Nestlé S.A. shares.
 Each option gives the right to purchase at the exercise price one Nestlé S.A. share.
 The exercise price for the Stock Options corresponds to the average Nestlé S.A. share price of the last ten trading days preceding the grant date.
-The value of an option at grant is determined by applying the Black-Scholes valuation model.
 The Stock Options vest three years after the grant.
 Upon vesting, the options have an exercise period of four years before they expire.